 Mathematics-EconomicsWhy should I study Mathematics-Economics at Agnes Scott?

-The Mathematics-Economics dual major allows students to simultaneously pursue interests in mathematics, economics, and organizational management.
+The Mathematics-Economics dual major allows students to simultaneously pursue interests in mathematics, economics, and management.
 Math-Econ majors acquire a strong set of analytical skills that prepare them for a career as an analyst, an actuary, or a financial planner or for graduate study.

 What will I study?